Tag: share

 When confronted by a calling on our lives, often anything but, “yes,” will cross our lips first.
 This doesn’t mean, “yes” doesn’t come later.
 If you’re reading this, in some way you’ve already said, “yes.”

 The revered prophet Jeremiah didn’t say “yes” to God, at first.
-We read the and assume it was immediate, but it’s also quite possible that God took a few days.
+We read the Scriptures and assume it was immediate, but it’s also quite possible that God took a few days.
 We don’t know.

 We can see from ‘ lives though that God works on hearts for days, months, and even years.
 God nudges, cajoles, encourages, sends others to talk sense into us.